EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 - [Doxygen](https://www.doxygen.nl/index.html) (Optional: To build the manual)
 - [ModelSim](https://www.mentor.com/products/fv/modelsim/) (Optional: For simulation)

-The following USRPs work with the free versions:
+The following USRPs work with the free versions of the Xilinx tools as well as the full licensed versions:
 - USRP B200/B200mini (ISE WebPACK)
 - USRP E310/E312/E313 (Vivado ML Standard)